SMQuadri/InsightAI/README.md

 > ## Output of Entry/Exit Analysis module:

 > * ### Basic run-time anaconda terminal:
-> Specify the __--input__ arguement leading to the corresponding path of the prerecorded input video (or) if you wan't to enable webcam specify url=0 in the config file.
+> Specify the __--input__ arguement leading to the corresponding path of the prerecorded input video (or) if you want to enable webcam specify url=0 in the config file.
 > ![EE_terminal](https://user-images.githubusercontent.com/55687431/116130450-dfa9c200-a6e8-11eb-8536-c882f061d043.JPG)
 > ___Note:___ Arguements can be manipulated in Main.py as per your convinience